circleci/circleci-docs/jekyll/_cci2/hello-world.md

 ## Hello world for macOS
 {: #hello-world-for-macos }

-_The macOS executor is not currently available on installations of CircleCI Server v2.x_
+_The macOS executor is not currently available on installations of CircleCI server v2.x_

 Using the basics from the Linux and Android examples above, you can add a job that uses the `macos` executor and a supported version of Xcode as follows: